paveldarii/password-generator/README.md

 ## Purpose and motivation

-The motivation behind this project was to make a password generator that will provide a strong random password which will be very secure.
+The motivation behind this project was to make a password generator that will provide a secure password which can be used with confidence.
 The logic behind it consists from several steps.
 As a first step I made four functions which returns randomly four types of characters as described above.
 Then, I added those functions in a list dependig if the user selected them or not.
 Next step, depending on how long user chose to be the password I made a for loop that will go randomly to the list from previous step, and on each loop will  select characters, which eventually will be added to a string variable.
 The content from that string variable is returned in the textarea which, finally, is displayed on the screen.

 ## Deployed link of the site
 [password-generator](https://paveldarii.github.io/password-generator)